 Your council tax is now overdue and the amount due for the rest of the year is payable.
 You should make payment of the full amount on the notice to avoid further action.

-If you cannot afford the full payment on the notice, please contact us ahead of the hearing date to discuss a payment plan.
+If you cannot afford the full payment on the notice, please contact us to discuss a payment plan.

 Have you had a summons for a court hearing?

-- make payment of the full amount of the notice before the court hearing to avoid further action and additional costs
+You should make payment of the full amount of the summons before the court hearing to avoid further action and additional costs.